Find your IRS Tax Letter below.

 Letter 681C: Based on the information you provided to the IRS, they have accepted your request to pay as confirmed on the letter, but this does not constitute a formal Installment Agreement.
 Pay as much as you can pay, when you are able.

 LT11/Letter 1058: This letter is a notice explaining the IRS intends to issue a levy against your bank accounts, wages, or other assets because you still have a balance due.
 It is informing you that they will begin searching for other assets on which to issue a levy also, and may file a Federal Tax Lien if they have not already done so.
-You must pay the amount shown on the notice, or call the number provided to set up a payment plan.
+This type of notice is extremely urgent.
+Call Landmark Tax Group for help.

 LT18/Letter 1615: This notice informs you the IRS has no record of receiving federal income tax returns for the years indicated on the letter.
 File the returns or contact the IRS to discuss the matter.